 - Can be noisy when they are walked on with shoes and heels, or from pets.

 When speaking in terms of green energy, it is important to point out that both materials have debatable aspects.
 Bamboo for instance is environmentally ambiguous due to its chemical toxins introduced during manufacturing and its high embodied energy from being shipped to the U.S. from different areas in Asia, which one could insist defeats the purpose.
 Others argue that portions of forests are cut down to make room for commercial bamboo fields.
 Hardwood on the other hand is also considered renewable; however, trees are not mature enough to harvest until after 20 years of growth and they are harvested in mass quantities.

 With these facts in mind it is easy to see how personal preference is ultimately what it will come down to when choosing the flooring for your home.
 Either option will be a fine edition to your home and will undoubtedly be the rooms highlighting feature.
 Explore your options and find what material will best match your desires.
-Bamboo is offered as an optional feature to our homes in developments such as The Chateaus At Avalon Meadows or our open home model 10 Nicole.
+Bamboo is offered as an optional feature to our homes in developments such as The Chateaus At Avalon Meadows.
 We thank you again for choosing Natale Builders.
 Be sure to keep checking back for new and interesting blogs on homes and living with green energy efficiency and Contact Us for free consultation today!